 In a few of the library’s more popular spaces — the Reading Room and Room 1021 on the first floor and the carrel room on the second — seat reservations are now required.
 Reservations may be made up to two days in advance and for up to eight hours in one day.

 The reading room on the first floor, and all of the second floor, including the carrel room, are quiet study areas.
-Several classrooms outside the library have been set aside for students participating in remote classes.
-Classrooms available for remote classes.
+Please reserve one of our group study rooms if you need to participate in a Zoom class or meeting.

 Please do not leave personal belongings unattended.
 The library cannot guarantee their security.
 Check at the main desk about “lost and found” items.